Stady8/In-Production-Inventory-PWA/README.md

 *  PostgreSQL

 **Deployment**
-* Code is pushed from visual studo code to GitHub.
+* Code is pushed from visual studo code to GitHub(Development Brach and Deployment Branch).
-* GitHub has runners that automatically push to server and build project to reflect update code on GitHub.
+* GitHub has runners attached to the Deployment Branch that automatically push to server and build project to reflect update code on GitHub.